Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/item-types.md

 ### Method Parameters

 Refers to data in the transaction’s input fields.
-Only input matching the selected type is shown.
-To see all input parameter data, open the transaction on the chain explorer and select Decode Input Data.
+When selecting this option on Zapper Protocol, only input matching the selected type is shown.
+To see all input parameter data, open the transaction on the chain explorer and select Decode Input Data, this will allow you to see the data in a readable way.
-In the example below, we selected account as the type, we are only seeing the [0] option, cause it’s the only one with an address.
-[0] refers to the first field in the method bracket, [1] to the second field, [2] to the third, and so on.

-To see all the input parameter data, you can open the transaction on the chain explorer.

-Select Decode Input Data to see the output in a readable way.

 :::tip

-Input data can provide specific details, such as the proposal number, in a transaction.
-Or the value of token transfered, as shown below.
+Input data can provide specific details, such as the proposal number in a transaction, or the value of token transfered, as shown below.

 :::